 Killearn village has its own web-site.

-- The transcription of the section for Killearn from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Killearn from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 - This place shown on a Google map.

 - Open StreetMap

 - National Library of Scotland (Best site for old maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - Magic (Geographic information) (Click + on map if it doesn't show)